Relationships: The Challenge of DisengagingBy Dr. Margaret Paul

 Do you walk away, withdrawing in anger, judgment, and blame?
 How do you feel when you behave this way?

-The chances are if you do either of these the interactions, the conflict escalates into more attack, blame, complaints, verbal abuse, and other irrational behavior, or both of you retreat into distant, angry silence, inwardly blaming and punishing each other for your own misery.
+The chances are if you respond in any of these ways, the conflict escalates into more attack, blame, complaints, verbal abuse, and other irrational behavior, or both of you retreat into distant, angry silence, inwardly blaming and punishing each other for your own misery.

-What might happen if you lovingly disengage, i.e. walk away with your heart open, with no anger or judgment, no rumination about how awful the other person is, praying for the person and singing your "happy song"?
+What might happen if walk away with your heart open, with no anger or judgment, no rumination about how awful the other person is, praying for the person and bringing compassion to yourself?
 What might happen if you lovingly disengage and do an Inner Bonding process?

 What might happen is that the other person is left with his or her own behavior to deal with rather than being able to further blame you.
 What might happen is that when the other person is no longer angry, blaming, complaining or attacking and comes back to re-connect with you, you are open and ready for connection.